 Run your Windows task manager to gauge what apps are using more CPU memory and limit apps that automatically start when you start your laptop.
 Avoid running too many programs at the same time to avoid the laptop overheating.

 There you have it!
 This is your ultimate guide on preventing laptop overheating and fixing the issue that’s plaguing you already.
 Take each step at a time to figure out what’s causing overheating and troubleshoot accordingly.
-If all fails, take your laptop to a professional technician to have it checked out.
+If all fails, take your laptop to a professional laptop repairing center to have it checked out.

 For more insightful posts about technology, please check out our blog section.